jenkinsci/coverity-plugin/README.md

 *   When upgrading, make sure that all jobs using the Coverity plugin are finished and not running during upgrade.
 For best results, restart your Jenkins after upgrade.

 ## Changelog

+#### Version 1.9.2 (July 6, 2017)

+*   Added compatibility for 2017.07 Coverity Connect and Analysis tools.
+(Note: Older Coverity plugin versions will not work with the Coverity Connect 2017.07 and newer releases) (BZ 104760)
+*   Fixed an issue where special password characters caused an error establishing a connection with Coverity Connect.
+(BZ 104837)
+*   Fixed an issue where setting extra CA certificate was using the argument --cert, instead of --certs.
+(BZ 104659)
+*   Improved user permission checking which should reduce validation delays introduced in 1.9.1.
+(BZ 105657)

 #### Version 1.9.1 (April 19, 2017)